kangja/top-nba-players/README.md

 #### MVP

 - Render player's GIF on page
-- Render player's statistics on page
+- Render player's data on page
 - Use local storage to save and delete user's favorite players